20250513_1306_DJ at EDC Las Vegas_remix_01jv5kzan9e3rvbr6097hvf6qm (1).png

 Schedule: A Starry 4 Days Together

 All activities are suggested—join what calls to you!
-The only mandatory event is Sacred Theater on Friday night.
+The only mandatory event is Sacred Theater on Saturday night.

 Wednesday, July 29th: Arrival & Settling In